jens-hj/bevy_image_font/README.md

 ### Usage

-Add an `ImageFontText` component to an entity with either a `Sprite` and a `ImageFontPreRenderedText` components, or a `ImageNode` and `ImageFontPreRenderedUiText` components.
-This will render the text onto the associated texture.
+Add an `ImageFontText` component to an entity along with:

+- A `Sprite` and a `ImageFontPreRenderedText` components to render the text onto the associated `Sprite`, or
+- A `ImageNode` and `ImageFontPreRenderedUiText` components to render the text onto the associated `ImageNode`, or
+- A `ImageFontSpriteText` component for atlas-based text rendering.

 #### Minimal Example